The Best Air PurifierUpdated March 31st, 2023

-Our testing showed that 250 CFM units and higher CFM units (360 CFM, for example) are equally effective in cleaning the air in oversized rooms – 400, 500, 600, etc. sq. ft. rooms.
+Our testing showed that 250 CFM units and higher CFM units (up to approx. 400 CFM) are equally effective in cleaning the air in very large oversized rooms.

 That is to say, both 250 CFM units and higher CFM units lowered particle concentration in such rooms equally fast and to an equally low concentration.

 Here’s the problem: Even though they were equally fast they were both very slow.
 Even though they both got the room to an equally low concentration it was a high concentration compared to what you should expect when you put an air purifier in a properly sized room.

 In other words, it would be better for us to say that both 250 CFM and higher CFM units are equally ineffective cleaning the air in an extra large room.

 Our testing showed that multiple 250 CFM units are much more effective to clean the air in an extra-large room than a single high CFM unit (or, of course, a single 250 CFM unit).